technical-task123/tech-task/README.md

 - util/ILibGenerator.php Generate interfaces for possible IDE auto complete methods of some classes as GlobalFunction, ActionFunction.
 - ALib Realise 1 file = 1 class = 1 method.
 Any subdirectories for group files.
   Subdirectories have not any affect.
 They increase usefully search necessaries files.
+- src/ActionObject/TNeedVerifyAvailable Control availability run action on objects.
+  Include to necessary "ActionObjects" as Walk.
 - test/TestCase.php It is parent only for base test of classes.
 - apache.conf Available run script by browser.
 Used by Dockerfile.
 - composer.json Autoloader by class map, provide phpunit.